Econoline Crush: Brand New History and hiatus (2001–2005)

 The band went to California to work on their next album with producers John Travis, Bob Rock, and DJ Swamp, which included collaborations with Chris Vrenna (Nine Inch Nails/Die Warzau) and Paul Raven (Killing Joke/Prong).
 In 2001, the band released Brand New History to mixed reviews, despite some moderate commercial success.
 The lineup was solidified with Hurst, Yaremko, Sigmund, and Haro, alongside second guitarist Mark Peterson late in the touring cycle.
-The album contained the charting single "Make It Right" and the previously released "You Don't Know What It's Like".
+The album contained the charting singles "Make It Right" and "May I Go", and also the previously released "You Don't Know What It's Like".

 Across Canada, Econoline Crush and rapper Kardinal Offishall supported Godsmack on a tour; however, both openers were not warmly received by the heavy metal crowd.
 In the middle of 2002, the band's US label Restless Records was purchased by Rykodisk, which was already undergoing internal restructuring.
 The mixed reception of their last album, the ill-fated tours, and the eventual lack of label support caused the band to enter an extended hiatus.

 The band members focused on other projects.
 Yaremko rejoined Bif Naked's backing band for a brief period, and then had multiple stints with the punk rock band D.O.A..
 Haro teamed up with Stabbing Westward vocalist Christopher Hall to form The Dreaming.
 Sigmund embarked on a solo career and later moved to California.
 Hurst started working on a new band alongside former Collective Soul guitarist Ross Childress, initially called Early Moses; however, due to a legal dispute, it was then changed to simply Hurst.
 Their sole album, Wanderlust, was independently released in 2005.